Chanansith/SWC_APP/README.Docker.md

       dockerfile: Dockerfile-apache
 ```

-### Deploying your application to the cloud
+### Deploying your application on Cloud

-First, build your image, e.g.: `docker build -t myapp .`.
+First, build your image, e.g.: `docker build -t swc_app .`.
-If your cloud uses a different CPU architecture than your development
+If your Cloud provider uses a different CPU architecture than your development
 machine (e.g., you are on a Mac M1 and your cloud provider is amd64),
 you'll want to build the image for that platform, e.g.:
-`docker build --platform=linux/amd64 -t myapp .`.
+`docker build --platform=linux/amd64 -t swc_app .`.

-Then, push it to your registry, e.g. `docker push myregistry.com/myapp`.
+Then, push it to your registry, e.g. `docker push myregistry.com/swc_app`.

 Consult Docker's [getting started](https://docs.docker.com/go/get-started-sharing/)
 docs for more detail on building and pushing.